 All the pat talk about the declining ratings of the National Football League glides past one fact: Football is one product with a stratospherically high floor.
 Even when sales dips for the NFL, business remains great.
 More than 9 million households watched the Pittsburgh Steelers eke out a win over the Cincinnati Bengals last Monday night, and if a 7.8 rating is relatively tepid for late-season Monday Night Football, in absolute terms it demonstrates that plenty of Americans still love the sport.
-President Trump can goad a league he once longed to join, but he can’t imperil the league’s status as a money-making machine — or loosen the grip the sport has on the American id.
+President Trump can goad a league he once longed to join, but he can’t imperil the league’s status as a money-making machine — or loosen the grip the sport has on our psyche.
 Millions will still watch their local high-school teams on Fridays, their alma maters on Saturdays, and the pro league on Sundays.

 This is not the first time football has faced existential threat from within.
 Early in the 20th century, formations such as the flying wedge resulted in injuries and on-field deaths.
 These were days when the college game reigned supreme, yet cries to abolish football reached the White House.
 At the behest of Theodore Roosevelt, the game reformed itself.
 Over the years, a slew of innovations, from passing to helmets, improved the sport and reduced the carnage.
 But not entirely.